 Limitations

-The Pipeline gem has the following limitations:- It can trigger only pipelines within the same project.
+The Pipeline gem has the following limitations:- It can only trigger pipelines for the current project.

 - The Monitoring page doesn’t show the parent pipeline that triggered a run using the Pipeline gem.